 Children who have COVID-19, whether they become ill with symptoms or not, can easily spread the virus to other people in their home, at school, and in their community.

-COVID-19 vaccines help protect children ages 12 and older, and getting them vaccinated helps bring our entire state, and country, one step closer to returning to the way things were before the pandemic.
+COVID-19 vaccines help protect children ages 6 months and up, and getting them vaccinated helps bring our entire state, and country, one step closer to returning to the way things were before the pandemic.

-- Currently, the Pfizer (two-shot) vaccine is the only COVID-19 vaccine available for those 12 and older.
+- The Novavax vaccine is available for those 12 and older.

 - Your child can’t get COVID-19 from any COVID-19 vaccine.
 None of the authorized vaccines contain a live SARS-CoV-2 virus.